Obamas donate daughters' swing set to Washington shelter

 WASHINGTON (AP) — The swing set that President Barack Obama installed on the South Lawn for his young daughters eight years ago has a new home.

-The White House says the Obamas donated the set to a shelter in southeast Washington.
-The Obamas are planning to visit the Jobs Have Priority Naylor Road Program and join residents for a service project Monday in honor of Martin Luther King Jr. Day.
+The White House said Friday that the Obamas donated the set to a shelter in southeast Washington.
+The Obama family plans to visit the Jobs Have Priority Naylor Road Program on Monday and join residents for a service project in honor of Martin Luther King Jr. Day.

 The Obamas installed the cedar and North American Redwood swing set in March 2009, shortly after moving to the White House.
+The set has four swings, including a tire swing, a slide, a fort, a climbing wall and climbing ropes.

-Daughters Malia and Sasha – who at the time were ages 10 and 7, respectively, – are now 18 and 15.
+Daughters Malia and Sasha — who at the time were ages 10 and 7, respectively — are now 18 and 15.

 Most Read Stories